Fergmac27/Dissertation/README.md

 link to the orginal code: https://github.com/edinburgh-seismicity-hub/ETAS.inlabru/tree/main/notebooks/generateSyntheticCatalogues
 If you want to try it out you will need to download R, R Studio and ETAS.inlabru on your device.

+# Python notebooks

+You can see my results and code to get my results.